jgnewman/stateful-promise/README.md

 ## Usage

 To create a stateful-promise, you'll need to start with a "promiser".
 A promiser will create a state object for you and expose chainable `then` and `catch` methods.
-These are native promise methods but the promiser sets them up in such a way that every method in the chain will always receive the state itself as an argument, no matter what a previous method may have returned.
+These work just like native promise methods but the promiser sets them up in such a way that every method in the chain will always receive the state itself as an argument, no matter what a previous method may have returned.
 For example...

 ```javascript
 promiser({ hello: 'hello', world: 'world' })